 The property has genuine old oak purlins and exposed beams to all but the kitchen and shower room, which, for contrast, are finished in a modern style.

-Potential guests should be aware that there is no reliable Internet or good mobile phone service at The Stables.
+Potential guests should be aware that there is a slow Internet connection and poor mobile phone coverage at The Stables.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Check in time:||14:00|